Quantum spin liquids on the diamond lattice: Realization of spinonic topological insulator in diamond lattice

 Similar to Eq.~\eqref{eq:link_singlet}, $u^{(\alpha)}_{ij}$ can be expressed in terms of complex parameters $h^\alpha_{ij}$ and $p^\alpha_{ij}$:

-The definition of these parameters for 1NN, 2NN and 3NN bonds along with the associated constraints within the $SU(2)$, $U(1)$ and $\mathds{Z}_2$ PSG classes is given in Appendix~\ref{app:singlet_trplet}.
-Note that the non-projective $U(1)$ class (the first class that appears in Table \ref{tab:u1_triplet_singlet} in Appendix~\ref{app:singlet_trplet}) contains the Fu-Kane-Mele model~\eqref{FKM_model}, with the corresponding values for the onsite term $h=0$, nearest neighbor bond $\mathrm{Re}h_1 = t$, and 2nd-nearest neighbor bonds $\mathrm{Im}h^y_2 = -\mathrm{Im}h^z_2 = -\frac{2}{3}\lambda_{\text{SO}}$ and $\mathrm{Re}h_2=0$.
+The definition of these parameters for 1NN, 2NN and 3NN bonds along with the associated constraints within the $SU(2)$, $U(1)$, and $\mathds{Z}_2$ PSG classes is given in Appendix~\ref{app:singlet_trplet}.
+Note that the non projective $U(1)$ class (the first class that appears in Table \ref{tab:u1_triplet_singlet} in Appendix~\ref{app:singlet_trplet}) contains the Fu-Kane-Mele model~\eqref{FKM_model}, with the corresponding values for the onsite term $h=0$, nearest neighbor bond $\mathrm{Re}h_1 = t$, and second nearest neighbor bonds $\mathrm{Im}h^y_2 = -\mathrm{Im}h^z_2 = -\frac{2}{3}\lambda_{\text{SO}}$ and $\mathrm{Re}h_2=0$.